-British skiers have been flocking to Méribel ever since a Scotsman discovered this picturesque, mountain village in the 1930s.
-This cosmopolitan resort has facilities for the whole family from chic boutiques and chalet-style restaurants to ten-pin bowling and Héli-skiing, while there is round-the-clock entertainment for the party crowd.
+Nestled at the heart of the largest ski area in the world, Méribel is one of the most popular ski resorts in Europe.
+Thousands of Brits flock to the picturesque ski village each year, attracted by its combination of traditional chalet architecture, unparalleled skiing, lively après-ski scene and huge selection of other activities.
+Méribel has been a popular ski resort among Brits ever since a Scotsman discovered this picturesque, mountain village in the 1930s.
+This cosmopolitan resort has facilities for the whole family from chic boutiques and chalet-style restaurants to ice-skating and heli-skiing, while there is round-the-clock entertainment for the party crowd.

-With its enviable location at the heart of the Trois Vallées near Courchevel and Val Thorens, Méribel connects into the world’s largest ski region with over 600km of ski slopes supported by 183 ski lifts and over 2,000 snow cannons.
+With its enviable location in the centre of the Trois Vallées near Courchevel and Val Thorens, Méribel connects into the world’s largest ski region with over 600km of ski slopes supported by 183 ski lifts, over 2,000 snow cannons and a fantastic selection of ski-hire outlets.
 Nearby are the beautiful Lake Tuéda and the Vanoise National Park.

 Adrenalin junkies can take their pick in Méribel from Heli-skiing to Icefall climbing and paragliding.
 Mountain guides are available for off-piste skiing and ski touring.
 Méribel even has a flying school where pilots can brush up their mountain flying skills, while tourists can check out the views on a scenic flight.
 Snow-shoe excursions and cross-country skiing provide the perfect way to explore Méribel’s Tuéda Nature Reserve and Altiport protected forest.
 There are 33km of cross-country tracks with blue and green tracks for beginners and red for confirmed nordic skiers.